infofintech/windows/README.md

-# Microsoft Core Fonts
+# Microsoft Products Resources

-Font families used in Microsoft products.
+Resources used in Microsoft products.